java/devjava-content/app/pages/learn/01_tutorial/01_your-first-java-app/01_getting-started-with-java.md

 Class names, 'HelloWorldApp', are only accepted if annotation processing is explicitly requested
 ```

 If you receive this error, you forgot to include the `.java` suffix when compiling the program.
-Remember, the command is `javac HelloWorldApp.java` not `javac HelloWorldApp`.
+Remember, the command is `javac HelloWorldApp.java`, not `javac HelloWorldApp`.

 #### Syntax Errors (All Platforms)

 If you mistype part of a program, the compiler may issue a syntax error.
+The message usually displays:
-The message usually displays the type of the error, the line number where the error was detected, the code on that line, and the position of the error within the code.
+- The type of the error that has occurred.
+- The line number where the error was detected.
+- The code on that line.
+- The position of the error within the code.
 Here's an error caused by omitting a semicolon (`;`) at the end of a statement:

 ```shell
 Testing.java:8: error: ';' expected